Unaccompanied minor (passenger): Airline policy

-Table
+Airline and Carrier Policy

 Exclusion criteria

-Not all children are accepted as UM’s and not all flights are available for UM’s.
+Not all children are accepted as UMs and not all flights are available for UMs.
 Each airline has their own set of inclusion/exclusion criteria and these can vary on a single itinerary that is operated by multiple airlines on different segments.
 In general, any child who needs continuous supervision or individualized care beyond what airline staff can manage, will likely be denied by the airline UM-program.
 Any existing conditions that pose an increased risk of an in-flight emergency are also excluded.